Virgin boy egg: History

 The dish is a longstanding tradition in Dongyang, China, dating back centuries.
 In general, China has had a long history of food preservation methods.
 Tea eggs were originally developed to preserve the food for long periods of time.
 While the boy eggs may not have necessarily had the same origin, their development comes from a similar cultural background.
-There is no explanation for why boys' urine is used specifically; it has simply been so for centuries.
-It has historically been believed in the Zhejiang region that urine has various health benefits, and it was commonly ingested in ancient times.
-The dish's traditional nature stems from the tendency in Chinese cuisine to emphasize the detailed history of specific foods.
+There have been no consistent or conclusive explanations given for why boys' urine is used specifically; it is what has been done for centuries.
+It has historically been thought in the Zhejiang region that urine has various health benefits, and it was commonly ingested in ancient times.

 Preparation

 The dish is prepared by first soaking the eggs in the urine of young boys, then the mixture is heated over a stove.
-After boiling, the entire surface of the egg shells are cracked, and they are placed back into the urine.
+After boiling, the surfaces of the egg shells are cracked and the eggs are placed back into the urine.
 The used urine is then replaced with fresh urine and the process is repeated.
-The soaking process cures the eggs in the urine, and the entire process generally takes a full day.
+The soaking process cures the eggs in the urine.
+The entire process generally takes a full day.
 According to some recipes, different herbs may also be added.
 When finished, the eggs' whites have a pale golden hue and the yolks turn green.
 Virgin boy eggs are similar to century eggs in their curing process and historical roots, although century eggs have become much more popular and do not use urine.